fugue/regula/README.md

     ./bin/regula [IAC_PATH] [REGO_PATHS...]

-`IAC_PATH` is the directory where your CloudFormation or Terraform configuration files are located.
+`IAC_PATH` should either be a single CloudFormation YAML/JSON template, or Terraform directory.

 `REGO_PATHS` are the directories that need to be searched for Rego code.
 This should at least include `lib/`.